 Nau mai, piki mai, haere mai,

-The Court exists to hear and determine cases relating to employment disputes, particularly challenges to determinations of the Employment Relations Authority, questions of interpretation of law, and has first-instance jurisdiction over matters such as strikes and lockouts.
+The Employment Court hears and determines cases relating to employment disputes.
+These include challenges to determinations of the Employment Relations Authority, questions of interpretation of law, and disputes over strikes and lockouts.

 Information about the kinds of cases the court hears, the history of the court, and the judges.

 Information to guide you through the court's processes, from starting proceedings right through to what happens after a judgment is made.

 Judgments since 2006 are collected here, as well as information about how to access earlier judgments.